stefanodixon-ux/webMAN-MOD/README.md

 - Video REC plugin : Standalone plugin that records video from games.
 When used, webMAN MOD is unloaded to free memory.

 ## Addons
-- ps3netsrv : Remote content distribution server for PC and linux platforms that uses Cobra's NETISO protocol
+- ps3netsrv : Remote content distribution server for PC and linux platforms that uses Cobra's NETISO protocol for streaming of content
 - prepISO : tool that scans content stored in exFAT / NTFS devices and prepare the settings files needed by RAWSECISO plugin
 - PKG/ROM Launcher : allows the execution of PS3 applications and ROMS via RetroArch.
 Requires that the debug icon "★ app_home/PS3_GAME" be present on XMB
 - PS2CONFIG : Database of PS2 CONFIG files needed to improve the compatibility of certain PS2 games